vanBonzen/AzureADProtectedAPI/README.md

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. When the **Register an application page** appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListClient-aspnetcore-webapi`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WebClient-aspnetcore-webapi`.
    - Leave **Supported account types** on the default setting of **Accounts in this organizational directory only**.
      > Note that there are more than one redirect URIs.
 You'll need to add them from the **Authentication** tab later after the app has been created successfully.
 1. Select **Register** to create the application.